Youth + Social Change through Youth-Led Facilitation

 Youth as Workshop Leaders — Facilitating interactive, hands-on knowledge-creation activities can be one of the most meaningful ways to involve youth.
 These opportunities can provide adults with new insights and knowledge, help young people gain the knowledge and reflect on their experiences, and challenge organizations to overcome laziness, incapabilities and lost potential.

-Tools for Youth Engagement through Facilitation
+Tools for Youth + Social Change through Facilitation

 Training — Young people, just like adults, can benefit greatly from skill-development and knowledge-sharing focused on facilitation skills.
 Topics like group management, multiple intelligences, teaching styles, working with challenging issues and other related issues can help youth as facilitators move beyond expectations to create awesome learning opportunities for everyone involved.